scionproto/scion/doc/protocols/scmp.rst

 Authentication
 --------------
-SCMP messages can be authenticated with a MAC based on a symmetric key established with the DRKey infrastructure.
+SCMP messages can be authenticated with a MAC based on a symmetric key established with the `DRKey infrastructure<../cryptography/DRKeyInfra.html>`_.
 The MAC is transported in the :ref:`authenticator-option` End-to-End extension header.

 The Authenticator MAC algorithm is AES-CMAC (identifier :code:`0`).

-SCMP error messages are always authenticated.
+SCMP error messages MUST always be authenticated.
-SCMP informational messages are optionally authenticated; a response message is authenticated if and only if the corresponding request message was authenticated.
+SCMP informational messages CAN optionally be authenticated; a response message MUST be authenticated if and only if the corresponding request message was authenticated.

 All DRKey keys used here are derived with protocol identifier :code:`scmp`.